The Neutrino Slice at Muon Colliders

-Another important source of BIBs arise from beam halo losses caused by, e.g., large-amplitude betatron oscillations, interactions with the residual gas in the beampipe, and beam-beam effects.
-These \emph{halo muons} escape the bucket and travel in directions similar to that of BINs, penetrating walls to eventually hit the detector.
-These losses are more severe in the first few turns around the ring.
-While it is recognized that these should be mitigated with techniques such as halo extraction, the loss rate and impact on the detector have not yet been studied for modern benchmarks~\cite{InternationalMuonCollider:2024jyv,MuCoL:2024oxj}.
-For previous designs~\cite{Gallardo:1996aa}, the desired loss rate was $10^{-6}$ per muon-turn.
-Assuming lost muons travel tangentially to the ring and occur uniformly throughout the machine yields several muons within detector acceptance per bunch crossing for the MuC 10 TeV design parameters.
-While more spread out in angle, these muons will still be preferentially emitted towards the neutrino slice, and will have typical energies just below that of the muon beam.
-It may be possible to deflect these muons away from the neutrino slice with dedicated beam extraction and scraping at the last arcs before the IP~\cite{Drozhdin:1998yg}.
-Muons that go undetected (also those from Bethe-Heitler production in the tunnel walls) and suffer catastrophic energy losses inside the calorimeters could mimic electromagnetic final states.
-Fiducialization and a high-efficiency vetoing strategy such as using the outermost muon spectrometer endcap should help mitigate these.
-We conclude by noting that while there are many differences between BINs, muon-decay BIBs, and halo muons, much of the work needed to exploit them will depend on an R\&D program that seriously considers the neutrino slice, focusing on beam halo scraping and sweeping, detector time resolution, and longitudinal detector segmentation.
+Another important source of BIBs comes from beam halo losses due to large-amplitude betatron oscillations, residual gas interactions, and beam-beam effects.
+These halo muons escape the bucket, penetrate the shielding, and reach the neutrino slice.
+For earlier designs~\cite{Gallardo:1996aa}, a loss rate of $10^{-6}$ per muon-turn was targeted.
+Assuming uniform tangential losses along the ring, the MuC 10 TeV design would yield $\mathcal{O}(10)$ muons within detector acceptance per bunch crossing.
+We note, however, that loss rates remain unstudied for modern benchmarks~\cite{InternationalMuonCollider:2024jyv,MuCoL:2024oxj}.
+These muons, though more angularly dispersed, still point toward the neutrino slice and have energies just below the beam energy.
+Deflection using beam extraction and scraping near the IP may reduce this~\cite{Drozhdin:1998yg}.
+Undetected muons, including those from Bethe-Heitler processes, can undergo catastrophic energy losses in calorimeters, mimicking EM final states.
+Mitigation may come from fiducialization and efficient vetoing using, e.g., the outer muon spectrometer endcap.
+While BINs, decay BIBs, and halo muons differ, addressing them requires R\&D on the neutrino slice and studies of halo scraping/sweeping, detector timing, and longitudinal segmentation.